Sqzlnsy/ece434HW/README.md

   | ----------- | ----------- | ----------- | ----------- | ----------- | ----------- | ----------- |
   | Frequency | 20Hz          | 15kHz       | 5.3kHz      | 100kHz      | 56kHz      | 260kHz
   | CPU usage | 18%           | 97%         | 59%         | 98%         | 97%         | 97%

 debian@BeagleBone:~/exploringBB/chp16/hello$ sudo insmod hello.ko
 debian@BeagleBone:~/exploringBB/chp16/hello$ dmesg -H | tail -1
 [Jan16 02:49] EBB: Hello world from the Beagle LKM!
+When the new device is added, what appears in iio:device1?
+It will appear as "iio:deviceX", where X is a number that starts from 0 and increments for each new device added